LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[CONTEXTUALIZED-MEDIA-AND-CONTAINER-INTERFACES]] - Envisioning containers for sharing media to communicate context, intentions, and needs
 - [[COOP-EXPECTATIONS]] - No Title
 - [[COOP-PRINCIPLES]] - Coopeartive Principles
+- [[CUBA-BLOCKADE]] - One zine page describing the blockade on Cuba
 - [[CUTE-A]] - Name idea: the lame baby club
+- [[DARWIN-NOT-SURVIVAL-OF-THE-FITTEST]] - It's not survival of the fittest but survival of the nurtured
 - [[DEATH-A]] - It’s all about the ability to create relationships and let go of relationships.
+- [[DEFINITION-NEOCOLONIALISM-A]] - What is the state?
 - [[DEFINITION-SOCIALISM]] - Definition of Socialism
+- [[DEFINITION-THE-STATE-A]] - What is the state?
 - [[DEGROWTH-SDG-IPCC]] - SDGs addressed by degrowth
 - [[DESIGNING-WITH-COUNTRY-A]] - Designing with country
 - [[DIALOGUE-A]] - The difference between a dialogue and a discussion